-The steelhead society’s habitat restoration corporation has done some incredible work in both these rivers as well in the kunnum, montague and tlatlos creeks, all are tributaries of the Eve/Adam rivers.
+The steelhead society’s habitat restoration corporation has done some incredible work in both these rivers and the kunnum, montague, and tlatlos creeks, all are tributaries of the Eve/Adam rivers.
 Much of this work was done in the side channels where logs and other woody debris were placed.
 This was done to provide cover and more stable river areas that usually see less flooding damage.
-It’s imperative that this work continues for the health of the steelhead, salmon and sea-run dolly varden eggs and the Juveniles who spend up to several years in the stream before heading out to sea.
+It’s imperative that this work continues for the health of the steelhead, salmon, and sea-run dolly varden eggs and the Juveniles who spend up to several years in the stream before heading out to sea.

 Logging has been a major contributor to the lack of rearing and overwintering areas for these juveniles, many places in the system have been clear-cut to the river’s edge and this has resulted in heavy flooding, increased sediments in the spawning beds, and a decrease in good fish habitat.